Kalabasa/leanrada.com/src/pages/works/arosybrokenalbum.md

 <span class="album-disc">![Disc art](../img/arosybrokenalbum_0.jpg)</span>
 </span></span>

-## Evocative solo piano music.
+## Evocative piano music.

 The piano is a versatile and expressive instrument.

-That’s why I love the piano.
+It is easily my favorite musical instrument.

+I love the piano.
+I've been meaning to make good music out of it for a long time.
+There were attempts, but it is only now that I had the knowledge and capability to create music that I want.
+So I compiled an album.

+The album is made up of four short piano pieces.
+Each piece was supposed to represent a single thought or mood, and that is why they are short.

+They don't have much structure, since I focused more on the texture or *feels* of the core idea of each piece.

+I don't claim to be the best in music composition, but I did my best.
+I hope this sounds pleasant to your ears!

 <p class="center">
 	<iframe width="100%" height="400" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/438007326&color=%23000000&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>